bschneidr/svrep/README.md

 ## Example usage

+### Creating replicate weights

-Suppose we have a replicate-weights survey design object created with the survey package.
-This survey design object can include respondents, non-respondents, and cases with unknown eligibility.
+Suppose we have data from a survey selected using a complex sampling method such as cluster sampling.
+To represent the complex survey design, we can create a survey design object using the survey package.

 ``` r
 library(survey)